-- 1. Demolition of the existing addition; - 2.
+- 1. Demolition of a portion of the existing building; - 2.
 Construction of a new addition; - 3.
-Installation of new utilities to support the proposed building; and - 4.
+Installation of new utilities services; and - 4.
 Construction of a new stormwater management system.

 The proposed stormwater management system has been designed to comply with the requirements of the Town of Stow Stormwater Management Policy and the Massachusetts Department of Environmental Protection (DEP) Stormwater Management Standards.